phac-nml-phrsd/provoc/README.md

 # Roadmap

 - Soon
-  - [ ] Finish approximations to Freyja and Alcov.
+  - [ ] Finish simplified versions of Freyja and Alcov models.
-  - [ ] Full suite of model diagnostics.
+  - [ ] Full suite of model diagnostic visualizations.
   - [ ] Process data from iVar for use in models.
+    - [ ] Process a list or directory of iVar data into an appropriate object.
   - [ ] Tools to investigate the effect of different lineage definitions.
 - Medium future
   - [ ] Convert Freyja and Alcov outputs to R objects that can take advantage of the diagnostics.
-  - [ ] Hypothesis tests for whether a coefficient (or group) is 0.
+  - [ ] Allow lists of formulae, lists of mutation_defs, and lists of
+    data.
 - Far future
   - [ ] Make available on CRAN